 If you don’t, then here it is: I talked about women and men only.
 Nowhere did I acknowledge that gender-equality is a wider term — that gender is non-binary, that gender is a choice, just like sexuality.
 It reminds me of the famous quote in George Orwell’s Animal Farm, “All animals are equal, but some animals are more equal than others.”

-Irrespective of the gender you are assigned at birth, you can choose to associate yourself with either, or both, or neither.
-(See Demystifying gender identity and homosexuality for a detailed study of these questions.)
+Irrespective of the gender you are assigned at birth, you can choose to associate yourself with either, or both, or neither (see Demystifying gender identity and homosexuality for a detailed study of these questions).
 Gender is an artificial term, and our making it a social norm, and especially a binary norm, has no bearing whatsoever on the humanity or efficiency of a person.
-Albeit a minority, there are individuals who are not born either male or female – society loosely calls them transgendered humans.
-Some of them are assigned a binary gender at birth, only to realize their true identity gradually while growing up, via a process that is very painful.
-Gender-equality is about making everyone feel at home in the society at large (pun intended), gender-equality is about not discriminating against anyone because of their gender choices.
+Albeit a minority, there are individuals who are not born either male or female — society loosely calls them transgendered humans.
+Some of them are assigned a binary gender at birth, only to realise their true identity gradually while growing up, via a process that is very painful.
+Gender-equality is about making everyone feel at home in the society at large, it is about not discriminating against anyone because of their gender choices.
 Life is already difficult for transgendered individuals, let’s not make them any more difficult.

 So what can we do?
 Have gender-neutral washrooms, use gender-neutral pronouns (like “them” as singular), have gender-neutral conversations.
 Let me give an example: We can simply ask a friend how their “partner” is doing, instead of asking them how their “boyfriend” or “girlfriend” is doing.
 In most cases, there is no difference.
 But this also ensures that one is not only not assuming a certain gender of either individual, but also not expecting them to be “straight”.
-You are leaving them the space for coming out as a transgender, or a gay, or a lesbian, or bisexual, or queer, or whatever they prefer to call themself — in case they haven’t before but always wanted to.
-The next time there is a survey intended to collect data about gender equality, there should be an option to choose “Other”.
+You are leaving them the space for coming out as a transgendered male/female, or gay, or lesbian, or bisexual, or queer, or whatever they prefer to call themself — in case they haven’t before but always wanted to.
+In any survey conducted that asks the respondent of their gender, there should be an option to choose other options than just male and female.
 The next time there is an article written on the sex ratio of a region or state, the published ratio should be at least three numbers, even if the third number (representing all those who do not associate themselves with the binary) is zero.

 Whether you call gender-equality “feminism” or not is a choice that you are free to exercise.
 Just don’t go chest-thumping about it.